-Each year, the Bureau of Labor Statistics looks at the third quarter's CPI-W numbers and compares them to the the CPI-W index from the last time a cost-of-living adjustment had occurred.
-For example, in 2010, the Bureau of Labor Statistics compared the third quarter of 2010's numbers to the third quarter of 2008, which was the last time a cost-of-living increase had occurred.
-There wasn't an increase in the index, so there was no cost-of-living adjustment for the upcoming year.
+Each year, the Bureau of Labor Statistics looks at the CPI-W numbers and compares them to the CPI-W index from the last time a cost-of-living adjustment had occurred.
+Over the past few years, the SSA says the CPI-W numbers have increased strongly.

 Medicare Part B

 If you're on Social Security, you may have opted for Part B of Medicare.
-Part B provides doctor services and has a monthly premium, which usually goes up each year.
-Social Security has a "hold harmless" provision, though, that will keep 70 percent of Social Security recipients from having to pay an increase in Part B premiums when there is no cost-of-living increase.
+According to the Medicare website, Part B provides doctor services and has a monthly premium, which usually goes up each year.
+However, Social Security has a "hold harmless" provision, though, that will keep many Social Security recipients from having to pay an increase in Part B premiums when there is no cost-of-living increase.

-Public housing rent is based on your income.
+Public housing rent is usually based on your income.
 Housing choice vouchers, also known as Section 8, can pay a portion of your rent, but there may be a waiting list in your area.
 You may also want to speak to your landlord about your situation and ask for your rent increase to be waived.

 Melinda Hill Sineriz has been writing professionally for over 10 years.
 She worked as an editorial assistant for Forward Movement Publications in Cincinnati, Ohio.
 She wrote for several years for allmusic.com and edited and wrote a chapter for a book with Wooster Press.
 She graduated from Miami University in Ohio with a Bachelor of Arts in English.
 She has a master's degree in teaching.